cpv-project/live-profiler/README.md

 `g++ -Wall -Wextra --std=c++14 -O3 -g -I../../include Main.cpp -lbfd`

-Now you should be able to write a minimal profiler, you can find more detailed information from the following documents.
+Now you should be able to write a minimal profiler,<br/>
+you can find more detailed information from the following documents.

 # Collectors